w3c/wai-media-guide/index.md

 * [Creating Transcripts](https://deploy-preview-7--wai-media-guide.netlify.com/design-develop/media/transcripts/)
 * [Accessible Media Player](https://deploy-preview-7--wai-media-guide.netlify.com/design-develop/media/player/)

+## Example

+An example accessible video is [Video Captions] (https://www.w3.org/WAI/perspective-videos/captions/).
+That page provides:
+* Captions
+* An audio described version of the video
+* A descriptive transcript
+* A media player with accessibility support

 ## Additional Benefits

 Accessible video and audio is essential for people with disabilities, and is **useful for everyone** in a variety of situations.